 Additionally, the following two felonies are considered Tier 2 crimes unless the defendant is the victim’s parent or guardian:

-- the Nevada crime of false imprisonment (NRS 200.460) of a child (or an attempt to commit this crime); and
+- false imprisonment (NRS 200.460) of a child (or an attempt to commit this crime); and

 According to the U.S. Department of Justice’s review of Nevada sex offender law, Tier 2 offenses also include:

-- the Nevada crime of sexual conduct between college employees and pupils (NRS 201.550)
+- sexual conduct between college employees and pupils (NRS 201.550)

 Finally, Tier 2 offenders comprise Tier 1 offenders who are later convicted of a felony Tier 1 offense.7